Iran to present plan for Gulf security at U.N. General Assembly this week

 GENEVA (Reuters) - Iranian President Hassan Rouhani will present a plan for creating security in the Gulf in cooperation with other countries in the region when he attends the United Nations General Assembly in New York this week.

-Saudi Arabia and the United States accuse Iran of carrying out attacks on Saudi oil facilities on Sept.
-14 in what was the largest-ever assault on oil facilities in the world’s top oil exporter.
+Saudi Arabia and the United States accuse Iran of attacking Saudi oil facilities on Sept.
+14, the largest-ever such assault on the world’s top oil exporter.

 Iran denies involvement in the attack, which was claimed by Yemen’s Houthi movement, a group aligned with Iran and currently fighting a Saudi-led alliance in Yemen’s civil war.